 - Foreigners with permanent residence in Iceland are not entitled to refunds

 - You have to have the items with you during departure

-Things To Know When Shopping
+Things to Know When Shopping in Iceland

 When you’re shopping in Iceland, after you make a qualifying purchase, ask the store clerk to fill out a tax free form.
 To claim your refund, the original receipt must be signed by the vendor and it has to be attached to the tax free form.

-When I bought my raincoat in Iceland, the tax free form was conveniently located below the total on the reciept.
+When I bought my raincoat in Iceland, the tax free form was conveniently located below the total on the receipt.
 The vendor stamped my receipt and handed me an information packet that not only included a guide to help me get the most out of tax free shopping in Iceland but it also had a pouch where I stored my receipt (and Iceland tax free form).
 The information section was in English but also translated into German, Russian and Chinese.